The Most Powerful Cultured Veggies

 The Strongest Prebiotics

-Inulin and FOS in Prebio Plus are both a type of soluble fiber that is found in many plants.
-Although many plants contain only small amounts of inulin, Here’s how much inulin is in 3.5 oz, or 100 grams, of the following foods:
+Inulin and FOS in Prebio Plus are both a type of soluble fiber found in many plants, although many of these plants contain only small amounts of inulin.
+Here’s how much inulin is in 3.5 oz, or 100 grams, of the following foods:

 - Asparagus: 2-3 grams.